-2.1 Background
+3.1.
+Background

 In 2005 it was recognised that something should be done to log and try to fix/eliminate vulnerabilities in the grid infrastructure in order to reduce the likelihood of incidents.
 The Grid Security Vulnerability Group (GSVG) was included in the EGEE-II proposal.
-A process for handling vulnerabilities, setting a target date for fixing the issue, and responsible disclosure was established and approved by the EGEE management for software produced by EGEE [R 1].
+A process for handling vulnerabilities, setting a target date for resolution, and responsible disclosure was established and approved by the EGEE management for software produced by EGEE [R 1].
 Such an activity is also recognized as being necessary for software used in the EGI infrastructure, and the EGI Software Vulnerabilities Group (SVG) was included in the EGI proposal.

-2.2 Changed Situation for EGI
+3.2.
+Changed Situation for EGI

 For the EGEE GSVG, the focus was very much on software provided as part of gLite.
 Permissions for releasing information on vulnerabilities according to the agreed process were only admissible for gLite, as it was part of the EGEE project.
 For EGI, the situation is different.
-The EGI InSPIRE project is distributing software provided by 3rd parties, by the EGI Middleware Unit as part of the EGI Unified Middleware Distribution (UMD).
-A service level agreement between EGI and the software providers is being defined which gives the SVG permission to handle vulnerabilities according to the agreed process, and which has the software providers agree to a response time if a potential vulnerability is found in the software they supply.
+EGI is distributing software provided by 3rd parties, through the EGI UMD (Unified Middleware Distribution).
+A service level agreement is being defined which gives the SVG permission to handle vulnerabilities according to the agreed process, and which has the software providers agree to a response time if a potential vulnerability is found in the software they supply.